 Ms. Kumagai has extensive experience practicing in both federal and state courts.
 She specializes in labor and employment representing management in the areas of discrimination, harassment, retaliation, whistle-blower, wrongful discharge claims and ERISA.

-Ms. Kumagai is the Corporate Secretary for the National Minority Law Group.
-She previously served as a member of the Board of Directors of the Bar Association of San Francisco and as a member of its Nominating and Judiciary Committees.
+Ms. Kumagai serves on the Board Development Committee of the Bar Association of San Francisco (“BASF”) and previously served as a member of the BASF Board of Directors and as a member of its Nominating and Judiciary Committees.
 In 2015, Susan Kumagai was inducted to the California Minority Counsel Program (“CMCP”) Diversity Leader Hall of Fame, in recognition of her contributions to diversity in the legal profession and long-term involvement in the organization.
 Ms. Kumagai is an active member of the National Asian Pacific American Bar Association Solo/Small Firm Committee.
-Ms. Kumagai has been recognized in the Northern California Super Lawyers® list for 2009 through 2016 and has an AV Preeminent rating from Martindale-Hubbell.
+Ms. Kumagai has been recognized in the Northern California Super Lawyers® list for 2009 through 2017 and has an AV Preeminent rating from Martindale-Hubbell.

 Ms. Kumagai has been a panelist for CEB attorney education seminars, the National Employment Law Council, the California Minority Counsel Program (“CMCP”), the Minority Corporate Counsel Association, the State Bar of California’s Ethnic and Minority Relations Committee, NAPABA and Sterling Education Services.
 She is a former member of the CMCP’s Steering Committee and its Executive Committee, was the Chair of the 2002 CMCP Annual Business Conference and was a Co-Chair for its 2008 Conference.

 Ms. Kumagai is admitted to practice before all courts of the State of California, the United States District Court for all Districts of California, the United States Court of Appeals, Ninth Circuit and the United States Supreme Court.